-- 6. Train all staff, including security, in deescalation, self-defense and response to emergency codes.
+- 6. Train all staff, including security, in de-escalation, self-defense and response to emergency codes.
 10 When threatening language and agitation are identified, initiate de-escalation techniques quickly.
-25 The Crisis Prevention Institute developed these 10 de-escalation tips, for example.
-48 Self-defense training may include topics such as violence risk factors, deescalation techniques, alarms, security support, safe rooms, escape plans, and emergency communication procedures.
-10 - Regarding de-escalation and selfdefense, experts suggest that hospitals prohibit firearms from campus, except for firearms used by law enforcement officers.49 The Centers for Medicare and Medicaid Services (CMS) does not permit the use of weapons by any hospital staff as a means of subduing a patient.50 - Conduct practice drills that include response to a full spectrum of violent situations, which could range from a verbally abusive family member to an active shooter.
+25 Self-defense training may include topics such as violence risk factors, de-escalation techniques, alarms, security support, safe rooms, escape plans, and emergency communication procedures.
+10 - Regarding de-escalation and self-defense, experts suggest that hospitals prohibit firearms from campus, except for firearms used by law enforcement officers.48 The Centers for Medicare and Medicaid Services (CMS) does not permit the use of weapons by any hospital staff as a means of subduing a patient.49 - Conduct practice drills that include response to a full spectrum of violent situations, which could range from a verbally abusive family member to an active shooter.
 These practice drills can be part of an ongoing safety program, as indicated in The Joint Commission Environment of Care (EC) standards; however, a situation such as an active shooter require more extensive coordination with community responders, and can be addressed in exercises as described in the Emergency Management (EM) standards (see "Related Joint Commission requirements" section).